-In response to the ongoing drought experienced in California, in March 2015 the SWRCB approved expanded emergency regulations targeting a reduction in water use throughout the state.
-On April 1, 2015, the Governor of California passed an Executive Order directing the SWRCB to impose even greater restrictions to achieve an aggregate statewide 25% reduction in urban water use through February 2016.
-On April 28, the SWRCB proposed additional emergency regulations to meet the Governor's executive order.
-The reductions required by the SWRCB vary by area, depending on historical water use per capita and reductions to-date.
-The proposed emergency regulations are expected to be final in early May 2015.
-Current regulations implemented in July 2014 and March 2015 include mandatory restrictions on certain outdoor urban water uses.
+In response to the ongoing drought experienced in California, in April 2015, the Governor of California passed an Executive Order directing the SWRCB to impose even greater restrictions to achieve an aggregate statewide 25% reduction in urban water use through February 2016.
+In May 2015, the SWRCB adopted additional emergency regulations to meet the Governor's executive order.
+The reductions required by the SWRCB vary by area, depending on historical water use per capita and reductions to date.
+The emergency regulations also include mandatory restrictions on certain outdoor urban water uses.
 Any violation of these uses is considered a criminal offense with possible fines of up to \$500 per day.
-In addition, urban water suppliers are required to implement their Water Shortage Contingency Plans at a level that triggers mandatory restrictions on outdoor water use.
+In addition, urban water suppliers are required to implement their Water Shortage Contingency Plans at a level that meets the SWRCB mandated reductions.
 Failure to comply with this requirement may result in potential fines of \$10,000 per day issued by the SWRCB.